Transfer Student Gains Writing, Editing Experience During Internship at Tribune-Review Wednesday, September 2, 2015

 Photo by Victoria A. Mikula, junior mass communication major

-More About: WPPJ, U-View, Broadcast Education Association, Downtown Pittsburgh, transfer, The Globe, broadcast reporting, broadcast reporting, internships, student production services, Seneca Valley High School, journalism
+More About: WPPJ, U-View, Broadcast Education Association, Downtown Pittsburgh, transfer, The Globe, broadcast reporting, internships, student production services, Seneca Valley High School, journalism